minnibb/tp/docs/DeveloperGuide.md

    1. Test case: `find 9876`<br>
       Expected: Displays contacts whose phone number contains “9876” (e.g., "98765432").

+### Grouping Contacts
+1. Group by Role

+   1. Prerequisites: Contact list have 2 contacts of the role Student.

+   1. Test case: `group by ROLE Student`
+      Expected: Status message: "Results are grouped by: ROLE Student.
+2 contacts found."
+1. Group by Favourite

+   1. Prerequisites: Contact list consists of favourited contacts.

+   1. Test case: `group by FAVOURITE`
+      Expected: Status message: "Results are grouped by: Favourite.
+X contacts found."
+1. Group by Class

+   1. Prerequisites: Contact list have 2 contacts in class 1A.

+   1. Test case: `group by CLASS 1A`
+      Expected: Status message: "Results are grouped by: CLASS 1A.
+2 contacts found."

+1. Group by Grade

+   1. Prerequisites: Contact list have 2 contacts in the grade Sec 1.

+   1. Test case: `group by GRADE Sec 1`
+      Expected: Status message: "Results are grouped by: GRADE Sec 1.
+2 contacts found."

+1. Removing grouping

+   1. Prerequisites: Contact list is already grouped.

+   1. Test case: `ungroup`
+      Expected: Grouping is removed, and all contacts are displayed normally

 ### Favourite feature

 1. Mark and unmark contact as favourite